Orchestrate-AI/community-extensions/README.md

    - Tags the image with `latest` and the current commit SHA.
    - Pushes the image to the GitHub Container Registry (ghcr.io).

-The workflow supports both AMD64 and ARM64 architectures.

 To use an extension in your workflow: